 While it is no longer in use, you may find some publications locally and internationally that may still reference it.

 The former exchange rate for the CUC was pegged to the U.S. dollar, 1 CUC = 1 USD.
 For the first few months of 2021, the government continued to accept CUC and allow people to change their CUC to Cuban pesos.
 This is now no longer the case – CUC bills are now worthless.

 Exchange Money in Cuba

 Unlike other currencies that can be exchanged anywhere in the world, you can’t get Cuban pesos off the island – you’ll have to wait to get it until you arrive and then exchange money in Cuba.
 This means you should bring cash with you to Cuba and exchange it once you arrive.

-An important reminder if you’re banking is set up in the United States, you won’t be able to use your debit card or credit card at all while in Cuba due to U.S. sanctions on Cuba.
-While this is due to the U.S. embargo on Cuba rather than Cuban currency itself, it’s definitely something to be aware of as you prepare for your visit.
+An important reminder if your banking is set up in the United States, you won’t be able to use your debit card or credit card at all while in Cuba due to U.S. sanctions on Cuba.
+While this is due to the U.S. embargo on Cuba rather than the Cuba currency situation itself, it’s definitely something to be aware of as you prepare for your visit.

 Visitors who have credit cards and bank accounts outside of the United States should have no issues accessing their money here.
 Any money withdrawn from ATMs or banks will be in Cuban pesos.

 However, some online banking apps (like Paypal and others) are regularly blocked by the United States for all users here, so I recommend downloading a VPN (a virtual private network) like NordVPN to make sure you can still access online banking here.

 Even if you’re not very tech-savvy, NordVPN is very easy to use.
 Just hit a button on your phone or computer, and you’re instantly connected to a secure network that makes it look like you’re accessing the internet from another country, avoiding blocks, and staying safe online.